King Meets Italy PM, Warns Against Repercussions Of Israeli Ground Offensive On Rafah

 For her part, the Italian prime minister expressed appreciation of Jordan's crucial role in delivering humanitarian assistance to Gaza, stressing Italy's commitment to providing aid to the civilian population in the Strip, in cooperation with the Kingdom.

-Meloni stressed the importance of de-escalation in the region, calling for stepping up efforts to reach a lasting ceasefire in Gaza.
+Meloni stressed the importance of de-escalation in the region, calling for stepping up efforts to reach a lasting ceasefire in Gaza, according to the statement.

 Deputy Prime Minister and Foreign Minister Ayman Safadi, Director of the Office of His Majesty Jafar Hassan, Jordan's Ambassador to Italy Qais Abu Dayyeh, and a number of senior Italian officials attended the meeting.